-We've asked CMS to temporarily waive the prohibition on a telephone visit qualifying as a telehealth visit under the Medicare telehealth benefit.
-We're asking you to encourage your state Medicaid officials and commercial insurers to do the same.
+We believe CMS should temporarily waive the prohibition on a telephone visit qualifying as a telehealth visit under the Medicare telehealth benefit and encourage state Medicaid officials and commercial insurers to do the same.

 Ensuring patients have easy access to qualified medical professionals during this time of quarantines - and local, state and federal government recommendations to avoid public spaces - makes this change even more urgent.